Frequently Asked Questions

 No. Deposits are not tax deductible.

 A parent or guardian can be added to the account as an account contact only.
-This will only allow them to inquire about balances and update your address with CP Federal Credit Union.
-This contact card will be included in the welcome kit sent to the address on record at the Jackson County ISD.
+This will only allow them to inquire about balances and update your address with CP Financial Credit Union.
+This contact card will be included in the welcome kit sent to the address on record at the Jackson County ISD (The Jackson County ISD works with all public schools throughout Jackson County.)
+The Jackson $aves enrollment form also includes a box for parents to check to indicate that they would like to be on the account as a contact record.

 You are still considered a participant in the program.
-Please update your address by contacting CP Federal Credit Union.
+Please update your address by contacting TRUE Community Credit Union.

 It is important to keep your address updated so we can provide you with updates on your Jackson Saves account throughout your k-12 education and beyond.